Baggage Shipping to Australia

 Send Luggage to Australia

 You can send your luggage and boxes to Australia with Send My Bag.
-If you are going on holiday to Australia, or if you are moving there permanently, you can save yourself a lot of hassle by sending your bags with Send My Bag.
+If you are going on vacation to Australia, or if you are moving there permanently, you can save yourself a lot of hassle by sending your bags with Send My Bag.
 This way, you can bring many more items with you than you could ever do with just a few suitcases on your flight.
 You can also rest assured in the knowledge that your possessions are being taken care of for you, allowing you to get on with exploring your new surroundings.
 Send My Bag has numerous international routes, with a great-value flat rate for each route up to a massive 66 lbs.
 This means that you can bring all your favorite things with you to help you set up home abroad.
 To learn more about sending luggage to Australia, visit our ‘How it works’ page, or our ‘FAQs’.

 send golf clubs to Australia